Board of Trustees

-Ken has nine years Michigan municipal government experience, serving as the city manager of Clare.
-Prior to this appointment, he served as an officer in the U.S. Armed Forces for thirty years in leadership positions in armor, aviation, law enforcement, installation management, and the diplomatic service in Europe, the Far East, the Middle East, Africa, the Caribbean, and various locations within the U.S. He is a Rotarian and member of the Michigan Local Government Management Association and International City Management Association.
+Ken has sixteen years Michigan municipal government experience, serving as the city manager of Clare.
+Prior to this appointment, he served as a commissioned officer in the U.S. Armed Forces for thirty years in leadership positions in armor, aviation, law enforcement, installation management, and the diplomatic service in Europe, the Far East, the Middle East, Africa, the Caribbean, and various locations within the U.S. He is a Rotarian and member of the Michigan Local Government Management Association and International City Management Association.

 Larry Nielsen, Village Manager, Village of Paw Paw

 Nineteen years experience as a municipal official.
 Larry has been village manager in Paw Paw since August 2007 and was Bangor’s city manager for the previous seven years.
 He is currently chairman of the local chapter of the Michigan Local Government Management Association, has received Michigan Rural Water Association’s Manager of the Year award and has been involved with community theatre for more than twenty-five years.